wutka/scheml/DESIGN.md

 the various types within Scheml.
 An abstract type is represented by the `AbstractType` and `AbstractTypeDecl` classes.
-An `AbstractType` object represents the general abstract type - that is, the type with its type parameters, but not the type constructors.
-An `AbstractTypeDecl` represents the whole declaration of the abstract type including each type constructor.
+An `AbstractType` object represents the general abstract type - that is, the type with its type parameters, but not the value constructors.
+An `AbstractTypeDecl` represents the whole declaration of the abstract type including each value constructor.

 The `TypeRef` class is crucial for type inference because it contains the logic to link classes together during unification, so that if there are several